semick-dev/drainpipe/README.md

 `pip` doesn't have a great way to actually dump the data that its downloaded.
 Yes, you can run `pip cache` and get a couple wheels, but in my experience you get incomplete results back.

-Call

 ```bash
 /> python ./drainpipe.py drain
 ```

-to modify your pip install, updating the original `download` functionality to also syphon the downloaded bits off to a folder (or a default one).
+Simple call to modify your pip install, updating the original `download` functionality to also syphon the downloaded bits off to a folder.

 ![drainpipe example](./what_drainpipe_does.gif)

-Call

 ```bash
 /> python ./drainpipe.py plug